-In the end, smaller steel structure cost between $6000 to $15,000.
+In the end, a smaller steel structure costs between $6500 to $15,000.
 A carport size building qualifies on the smaller end.

 The cost variation depends on the size of the building because the size of the building determines the amount of steel needed.
 And even then, the price of a 40×60 building in July may vary greatly from one in December.
 Many companies will allow you to contract a price before you build so you can anticipate how much you’ll need for the structure in the end.

 After all, the contractor purchases the steel, so the price of steel will affect him or her too.